quarkusio/quarkus/TROUBLESHOOTING.md

 # Ubuntu/Debian - Java 11
  apt install openjdk-11-dbg

-# On CentOS, RHEL and some other RPM-based distributions - Java 8
-debuginfo-install java-1.8.0-openjdk

 # On CentOS, RHEL and some other RPM-based distributions - Java 11
 debuginfo-install java-11-openjdk
 ```